Medowhill/pl_articles/en/8/index.md

 ## Natural Semantics

-The previous article defined the abstract syntax of AE.
+The last article defined the abstract syntax of AE.

 \[
 \begin{array}{lrcl}